intel/llvm/CONTRIBUTING.md

 - Sometimes unrelated fails can be observed in the PR.
 It's author responsibility to find/guess the reason of these fails and post a comment in the PR with:
-  - possible reason of fails, ideally with a link to the PR, which caused fails
+  - Possible reason of fails, ideally with a link to the PR, which caused fails
-  - link to other PR(s), which expected to fix fails
+  - Link to other PR(s), which expected to fix fails
-  - person who is currently looking into fails
+  - Person who is currently looking into fails
-  - link to existing open issue
+  - Link to existing open issue
-  - if author cannot identify any of these, the minimal action expected is to open a new [issue](/../../issues)
+  - If author cannot identify any of these, the minimal action expected is to open a new [issue](/../../issues)
-  - list of unrelated tests failing in pre-commit CI.
+  - List of unrelated tests failing in pre-commit CI.
 This would enable easy access to them via github search functionality.

 ### Merge